katiesunsg/snapchat-political-ads-US2019/README.md

 Looking at the data for the top 10 advertisements based on number of impressions, we can see that Days being an insignificant variable is supported.
 The number of days does not seem to be related to the number of impressions, with one ad up for 28 days recieving more impressions than another ad running for 191 days.

-**Can we predict number of impressions based on the significant variable Spend?**
+**Can we predict number of impressions based on Spend?**

 ![graph](https://github.com/katiesunsg/snapchat-political-ads-US2019/blob/master/SpendImpressionsScatterGraph.png)

-Creating a linear regression scatter graph with Spend as our independent variable shows that most ads recieve less than 50 million impressions.
-However, ads that are more successful spend at least $100,000.
+Creating a linear regression scatter graph with Spend as our significant independent variable shows that most ads recieve <50 million impressions.
+However, ads that are more successful spend >$100,000.
 Using the predicted impressions equation **Impressions = 24494.67 + 333.71(Spend)** based on our slope and intercept, we can calculate predicted impressions and error to find outliers where error is > 2 * (Standard Error of Regression).
 The number of high outliers is 16, which is 1.36% of all outliers.

 ![insert4](https://github.com/katiesunsg/snapchat-political-ads-US2019/blob/master/updatedAdSpendHistogram.png)